plaid/quickstart/README.md

   python >= 3.8, ruby >= 2.6, etc.
 - Your environment variables populated in `.env`

-#### Running
+#### 1. Running the backend

 Once started with one of the commands below, the quickstart will be running on http://localhost:8000 for the backend.
-Enter the additional commands in step 4 to run the frontend which will run on http://localhost:3000.
+Enter the additional commands in step 2 to run the frontend which will run on http://localhost:3000.

 ##### Node